 - Assessment data is evaluated by district teaching staff

-- Student’s who score below the 35th percentile on assessments will be invited to participate in a Targeted Services program
+- Students who score below grade level standards on a classroom assessment also meet eligibility to participate in a Targeted Services program

 - Referring staff will fill out appropriate paperwork and given to student’s parents